mittu-anand/test-react-portal/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Run Mock Server

+Go to server Folder

+You need to have json-server installed globally or locally to run this mock

+npm install -g json-server

+then just run

+json-server --watch db.json

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).